 Knowledgeable Defense Against Felony Charges

 Burglary is a felony offense in Indiana, and a conviction can leave you with a criminal record that will negatively affect many areas of your life.
 For example, you may find it hard to get a job or a place to live after your incarceration period is over.
-Attorney David Zerbe is here to help defend you against this serious charge.
+The Zerbe Firm is here to help defend you against this serious charge.

 What Is Burglary?

 Burglary is defined as the unauthorized entry into any structure with the intent to commit a felony or theft.
 While any burglary charge is a felony, the class of felony depends upon the circumstances surrounding the crime.
 If your charges involve the alleged use of a deadly weapon or injury to another person, you will face a more severe charge than if the allegations involve no weapon or harm.

 Additionally, the type of structure that was entered can affect the class of felony you are charged with.
 Unauthorized entrance into a residential dwelling, church or temple is considered a more serious offense than an entry into a vacant warehouse.
 For the prosecution to successfully obtain a criminal conviction for burglary, it must prove you had intent to commit a crime.

 Facing a burglary charge can be stressful and overwhelming.
 Attorney David Zerbe and his team will conduct their own thorough investigation into your case, examining the validity of physical evidence that has been collected, questioning the accounts of any eyewitnesses, and ensuring that law enforcement followed established policies that respected your rights.

 Our firm understands that the legal assistance you require will not always be during traditional business hours.
 We are committed to your case and pursuing an optimal outcome for you.
 Contact us anytime, day or night, by calling our Lawrenceburg office at 812-270-9999.
 Alternatively, you can email us through our contact form.
 We serve clients in Indiana, Ohio and Kentucky.